 Site(s) is inspired by how the force and meaning of locations can shape Art making.
 It explores the processes of each exhibiting artist in relation to space and site.
 Varied locations manipulate the meaning of art objects, objects that stand as both a response and homage to the site.

-Garth Howells utilises the studio to render an always in-progress artwork, sweeping up dust and dirt to use in the place of paint, scrutinizing the traditions of materials, questioning their value.
+Garth Howells utilizes the waste in artist's studios to render an always in-progress artwork, sweeping up dust, dirt and byproducts of the creative process to use in the place of paint.
+Their work scrutinizes the traditions of materials, investigating art as a commodity.

 Lina Buck is an emerging artist based within Melbourne.
 She has completed a Bachelor of Fine Arts and has exhibited in galleries such as Rubicon ARI, First Site and SAWTOOTH (Tasmania).
 Her practice explores spaces and our collective experience of them.
 Working across multiple mediums her work takes a sculptural form, often incorporating weaving methods.

 Garth Howells is a multidisciplinary artist; their practice stands as an antagonist.
 They examine our preconceived cognizance of rule systems, didactic emotional responses and the paradox of value.
 Their practice reflects the hierarchies that are currently present in our contemporary context, investigating Art as an entity.
 Howells completed their Bachelor of Fine Arts at RMIT in 2016.

 Paul Murphy is an emerging sculptor based in Launceston with an interest in working with the notion of environmental change; more specifically the interplay between the man-made vs. natural and the subsequent results of this as we experience and consider the future.